Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

 3. Underscore followed by numbers and letters _8Wn

-4. Case sensitive EX: She and she are different
+4. Case-sensitive EX: She and she are different
 ```
 Examples of the acceptable identifiers: